sodadata/docs/soda-cl/failed-rows-checks.md

 # Failed rows checks

 Use a failed rows check to explicitly send samples of rows that failed a check to Soda Cloud.
+You can also use a failed row check to configure Soda Core to group failed check results by one or more categories.

+*Requires Soda Cloud*

 ```yaml
 checks for dim_customer: